TauqeerAhmad5201/pacman-canvas/README.md

 # Get started

 To just run the game locally, run `npm start`.
+Since the script contains start and node.js command.

 If you want to see the console logs in your browser, use the `npm run start:dev` instead.